At What Age Should Kids Get A Phone? Benefits And Drawbacks

 • Ages twelve and above: Most children around this age would have a developed prefrontal cortex that is responsible for good decision-making skills, involving moral values like honesty and trust.
 Hence, at this age, based on your child’s maturity level, you may advance to a partially supervised usage of a phone with limited internet access.
 However, social media usage, if any, should be carefully monitored.
 Despite the connectivity social media brings, it may also make a child vulnerable to cyber-bullying (4) (5).

 Overall, to ensure the responsible use of cell phones, family rules should be in place to deal with excessive screen time.
-Despite the connectivity social media brings, it may also make a child vulnerable to online predators, compromise privacy, and raise cyber security and cyber-bullying issues.
+Despite the connectivity, the negative effect of social media on children is undeniable as it may also make a child vulnerable to online predators, compromise privacy, and raise cyber security and cyber-bullying issues.

 What Are The Benefits Of Cell Phones For Children?